Otto Adolf Weismann von Weißenstein

-Baron Otto Adolf Weismann von Weißenstein (1726–1773, simplified also as Weismann von Weissenstein or Weismann; Отто-Адольф Вейсман фон-Вейсенштейн) was a Russian nobleman and General from Livonia of Baltic-German descent.
+Baron Otto Adolf Weismann von Weißenstein (1726–1773; simplified also as Weismann von Weissenstein or Weismann (Note: Отто-Адольф Вейсман фон-Вейсенштейн)) was a Russian nobleman and major general from Livonia of Baltic-German descent.
 He was considered one of the Russian Empress Catherine's finest generals alongside Alexander Suvorov and Pyotr Rumyantsev.

 Weismann, according to the accounts of his contemporaries, had great military talent and enjoyed the trust and love of troops; his name was the most popular in Rumyantsev's army.
 Because of his courage, speed of action and coup d'œil, he had much in common with Suvorov; which Rumyantsev acknowledged.
 Suvorov regarded Weismann as one of the greatest Generals of Catherine's century.
 In his correspondence, while talking about the death of Weismann during Rumyantsev's campaign, he wrote: "Weismann was gone—I was left alone."

 Career

 In 1744, he enlisted in the Imperial Russian Army as a private, his unit was called up for the Seven Years' War.
 He was wounded twice, first at the Battle of Gross-Jägersdorf and then at the Battle of Zorndorf.

 In 1763, he was the colonel and in 1768, the commander of the 13th Belozersk Infantry Regiment, which he commanded during the Bar Confederation in 1768.
 In 1769, pursuing one of their detachments, Weismann got carried away, crossed the Ottoman border with Russia and burned the city of Balta, now located in modern Ukraine.
 This served as an external reason for Turkey, instigated by France, to declare war on Russia.